chiefbiiko/lambda-wasmtime/README.md

 ![shellcheck](https://github.com/chiefbiiko/lambda-wasmtime/workflows/shellcheck/badge.svg) ![demo](https://github.com/chiefbiiko/lambda-wasmtime/workflows/demo/badge.svg)

-## wat

-`lambda-wasmtime` is a custom AWS Lambda runtime built with [`wasmtime`](https://wasmtime.dev/).
+**wat??** `lambda-wasmtime` is a custom AWS Lambda runtime built with [`wasmtime`](https://wasmtime.dev/).
+Runs WebAssembly on AWS Lambda.

-## Demo
+### Getting the Runtime

+Currently only available from [Github Releases](https://github.com/chiefbiiko/lambda-wasmtime/releases/latest).
+Make sure to check for new releases and update your runtime layer from time to time.

+### Building a WebAssembly Lambda

-Check out the `demo` directory for an example of building a wasm lambda with Rust.
+Check out this [x-minute article](...) for a detailed walkthrough of building a wasm lambda.
+A little background info can be found in the [`wasmtime guide`](https://bytecodealliance.github.io/wasmtime/wasm-rust.html#webassembly-interface-types).
-The wasm module exports a function "handler" that when invoked with two JSON strings, the event and context objects, processes a base64 encoded image and returns a JSON response.

-Note that in order to get madness like wasm interface types 4 things like "wasm string args" working follow [below steps](#building-a-wasm-lambda) or check this [`wasmtime guide`](https://bytecodealliance.github.io/wasmtime/wasm-rust.html#webassembly-interface-types).

-...

-### Getting the runtime

-[public runtime arn]

-[github releases]

-### Building a wasm lambda

 [cargo toml lib.crate-type cdylib + dependencies.wasm-bindgen]